 Patients have started to demand the cost of care estimates simply because they receive them in other areas of their life.
 As patients are being asked to pay more for their healthcare, they are demanding this same level of transparency from the doctor’s office as well, that they expect from other consumer transactions.

 Providing estimates boosts patient satisfaction and in-turn the revenue cycle growth as people appreciate the increased insight into the total expense.
-By committing to use modern RCM related tools hospitals can seize the opportunity to better communicate with patients and set suitable expectations, resulting in complete reimbursement.
+By committing to using modern RCM related tools hospitals can seize the opportunity to better communicate with patients and set suitable expectations, resulting in complete reimbursement.

 With patient payment making up almost a third of revenue, medical billing service providers are realizing that they cannot wait until patient checkout to communicate with them about what they owe.
 In such a scenario many proactive organizations are shifting workloads from the front end to dedicated specialty medical billers and coders.